jacebenson/cedar/docs/versioned_docs/version-2.0/logger.md

 }
 ```

-The Redwood logger uses a child logger to inject the Prisma Client version into every Prisma log statement:
+The Cedar logger uses a child logger to inject the Prisma Client version into every Prisma log statement:

 ```jsx
 logger.child({